nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 </ul>
 ```

 Another issue that we have is the fact that the dates aren't really readable.
-We want something closer to how Twitter displays the dates.
+We want something closer to how X displays the dates.

 To deal with this issue, we will have to install another npm package: